-The 14 Best Things to See and Do in Alentejo
+The Best Places to Visit in the Alentejo

-The Alentejo is celebrated for its traditional crafts, such as pottery and tapestry, it’s wine and cork production, and also its agriculture.
-You’ll find traditional food items like olive oil, bread and the famed Alentejo black pork (Porco Preto).
+The Alentejo is celebrated for traditional crafts such as pottery and tapestry, as well as its wine, cork and agricultural production.
+Regional staples include olive oil, bread and porco preto, the meat of the Alentejano black pig.
 For a taster, let’s explore some of the most popular and charming spots in the Alentejo.

 Évora – UNESCO World Heritage City